SayTap: Language to Quadrupedal Locomotion: Method

 \subsubsection{Task and Training Setups}

 -0.05in

 The controller's main task is to follow user specified linear velocities along the robot's heading direction, while keeping the linear velocity along the lateral direction and the yaw angular velocity as close to zeros as possible.
 At the same time, it also needs to plan for the correct timing for feet-ground strikes so that the realized foot contact patterns match the desired ones.
 For real world deployment, we add a regularization term that penalizes action changing rate so that the real robot's movement is smoother.
-Finally, in addition to applying domain randomization, we find that extra reward terms that keep the robot base stable can greatly shrink the sim-to-real gap and produce natural looking gaits.
-Please refer to the Appendix for detailed reward terms, domain randomization configurations and other training related settings.
+In addition to applying domain randomization, we find that extra reward terms that keep the robot base stable can greatly shrink the sim-to-real gap and produce natural looking gaits.
+Finally, although no heavy engineering is required to train the locomotion policy with extra contact pattern inputs, we find it helps to balance the ratio of the gait types during training.
+Please refer to the Appendix for hyper-parameters and detailed settings.